 British Council Library provides internet access to members for the first time.

-The British Council delivers its programmes across the country to create a vibrant, healthy and deep-rooted educational and cultural relationship which builds friendly knowledge and understanding between Burma and the UK.
+The British Council delivers its programmes across the country to create a vibrant, healthy and deep-rooted educational and cultural relationship which builds friendly knowledge and understanding between Myanmar and the UK.